 Spring & Spring represents defendants charged with a wide variety of minor motor vehicle infractions such as operating with a suspended license, operating with a suspended registration, and operating without insurance.
+Call a Concord suspended license attorney today at (617) 513-9444 for expert legal representation.

 These are the most minor criminal offenses that exist in Massachusetts, and a lot of defendants don’t take them seriously.
 That’s a big mistake.
 While the criminal penalties might not be severe, the Registry of Motor Vehicles punishes people who drive with a suspended license by re-suspending the license.
 Often times, people will have their license suspended for not paying parking tickets.
 The police will then pull them over and summons them to court for driving with a suspended license.
 If the driver pleads guilty in court, an additional suspension will be added on to the original suspension.
 There is also a $500 reinstatement fee to reactivate a suspended driver’s license.